How to Define a Tech-stack for your Enterprise App? (Updated)

 Selection between Native, Hybrid, and Progressive Web App

-Developing mobile apps for multiple platforms and channels is not an easy task.
-However, the technology is gradually consolidating with increased mobile cross platform development support and integration.
+Developing enterprise mobile apps for multiple platforms and channels is not an easy task.
+However, technology is gradually consolidating with increased mobile cross-platform development support and integration.
 Nonetheless, you might have to select between Native, Hybrid, and Progressive Web Apps depending on your business requirement.

 |Native Apps||Hybrid Apps||Progressive Web Apps|